dougc333/videodemos/video_mouse/README.md

 6) TestVideoSource. bottom is color image top is grayscale image.
 7) canvas_imagedata.html test reading and writing canvas frame buffer
 8) 2canvas.html draw rectangle onto canvas.
+9) test_requestanimationframe.html.
+Shouldnt use setTimeout like in TestVideoSource should use requestAnimationFrame which is controlled by browser v.s. guessing when next frame is ready by timeout.